-Hypercore provides a replication protocol so two peers can communicate over a stateless messaging channel to discover and exchange data.
-Once you have received the register metadata, you can make individual requests for chunks from any peer you are connected to.
+Dat Streams include a message based replication protocol so two peers can communicate over a stateless channel to discover and exchange data.
+Once you have received the Stream metadata, you can make individual requests for chunks from any peer you are connected to.
 This allows clients to parallelize data requests across the entire pool of peers they have established connections with.

 Messages are encoded using Protocol Buffers.
-The protocol has nine message types:
+The 2 Want protocol has nine message types: